 Rule number three: Review Cycles: one hour, one day, one week

-Over-the-Horizon items: review approximately once each week.
+Over-the-Horizon items: review these longer-term tasks once a week.

 Rule number four: Write deadlines in the subject line